-In order to assist the successful bidder in complying with paragraph (b)(5) of Rule 15c2-12, the Commonwealth will undertake in the Bonds to provide annual reports and notices of certain events.
-A description of this undertaking is set forth in Appendix C attached hereto.
+In order to assist the initial purchasers of the Notes in complying with paragraph (b)(5) of Rule 15c2-12, the Commonwealth will undertake in the Notes to provide notices of certain events.
+A description of this undertaking is set forth in Appendix E attached hereto.

-For information concerning the Commonwealth's compliance with its undertakings under Rule 15c2-12 and the availability of certain other financial information from the Commonwealth, see the Commonwealth Information Statement under the heading "CONTINUING DISCLOSURE."
+For information concerning the availability of certain other financial information from the Commonwealth, see the Commonwealth Information Statement under the heading "CONTINUING DISCLOSURE."